 Cop Hailed for Confronting Capitol Rioters Accompanies Kamala Harris on Way to Inauguration

-Washington (AP) A Capitol police officer hailed as a hero for his actions during the Jan.
-6 insurrection at the Capitol is accompanying Vice President-elect Kamala Harris at the inauguration of Harris and President-elect Joe Biden.
-Officer Eugene Goodman confronted the insurrectionists and led them away from Senate chambers moments after Vice President Mike Pence was escorted from the Senate chamber as the rioters stormed the Capitol..
+Vice President Kamala Harris waves after being sworn in during the 59th Presidential Inauguration at the U.S. Capitol in Washington, Wednesday, Jan.
+20, 2021, as President-elect Joe Biden watches .AP/PTI Photo)

-Washington (AP) A Capitol police officer hailed as a hero for his actions during the Jan.
-6 insurrection at the Capitol is accompanying Vice President-elect Kamala Harris at the inauguration of Harris and President-elect Joe Biden.
-Officer Eugene Goodman confronted the insurrectionists and led them away from Senate chambers moments after Vice President Mike Pence was escorted from the Senate chamber as the rioters stormed the Capitol..
+Officer Eugene Goodman confronted insurrectionists and led them away from Senate chambers moments after Vice President Mike Pence was escorted from the Senate chamber as the rioters stormed the Capitol.

 - PTI Washington